Updated March 9, 2021

 Healthcare Basics

-• Performing a pig health check: All of the pigs in your care need to be regularly evaluated from their head to their hooves in order to catch any health problems early on for successful treatment.
+- Performing a pig health checkThe Open Sanctuary Project uses the term "health check" to describe health evaluations performed by caregivers who are not licensed veterinarians.
+While regular health checks are an important part of animal care, they are not meant to be a replacement for a physical exam performed by a licensed veterinarian.: All of the pigs in your care need to be regularly evaluated from their head to their hooves in order to catch any health problems early on for successful treatment.
 An expert or veterinarian can give you hands-on training so you can give health checks quickly, efficiently, and with the least stress possible for the pig.

 Pig Treatments

-• Administering oral and injectable medications and gastric intubation for pigs: You must be shown how to safely administer a pill to a pig without causing them undue stress or accidentally choking them, and must also be shown how to administer injectable medications.
+- Administering oral and injectable medications and gastric intubationthe introduction of a tube into a hollow organ (such as the esophagus or trachea) for pigs: You must be shown how to safely administer a pill to a pig without causing them undue stress or accidentally choking them, and must also be shown how to administer injectable medications.
 While oral medications are often preferred and administration is less stressful to both the pig and the human, there are instances when an injection is necessary, so you must learn how to administer properly.
 Gastric intubation (such as to administer colostrum to a piglet who cannot get it from nursing) absolutely must be taught by an expert.
 The threshold for lethal mistakes is very high due to their biology.

 Necessary Practices For Responsible Pig Guardianship